-cause of adverse weather conditions.
+Moving into the warmer climate of Alaska, where the same drilling equipment is used as for normal well drilling, additional accessories are still required because of adverse weather conditions.
 Portable gasoline or diesel heaters are needed for both humans and equipment at the sites.
 Tents and sheds are erected to protect workers from cold winds and storms.
-In extremely adverse conditions, shelters are sometimes constructed over the drill site to both protect rigs and to maintain comfortable working temperatures.
+In extremely adverse conditions, shelters are sometimes constructed over the drill site to both protect rigs and maintain comfortable working temperatures.

-Even in the dead of winter in the northern most states of the U.S., such extreme measures may not be necessary, but exposure to cold weather should never be taken lightly and always be prepared for.
-Many useful measures to protect oneself from the cold are common sense.
-Don't wait for an unpleasant experience to err on the cautious side and select proper clothing for cold, wet or windy conditions.
+Even in the dead of winter in the northern most states of the U.S., such extreme measures may not be necessary, exposure to cold weather should never be taken lightly and always be prepared for.
+Many of the most useful measures to protect oneself from the cold are common-sense.
+Don't wait for an unpleasant experience to err on the cautious side and select proper cold. clothing for wet. windy conditions.